 • The lack of historical data: how do you get to the right conclusions?

-Erik Landry, a Climate Change Specialist at GRESB and Cathy Granneman an Associate of Infrastructure will be speaking at this event.
+From GRESB, Erik Landry, Climate Change Specialist and Cathy Granneman, Associate of Infrastructure will be speaking at this event.